Ian Plant

 Biography

-Dr Ian Plant is a member of the Department of Ancient History in the Faculty of Arts.
+Dr Ian Plant is a member of the Discipline of History and Archaeology in the School of Humanities, Faculty of Arts.
 He studied Classics (including Ancient Greek and Latin) and Ancient History at the University of Canterbury, where he completed his doctoral studies under the supervision of Dr Katherine Adshead and Professor Kevin Lee.
 He taught at the University of Western Australia before taking up the post at Macquarie.

 Research student supervision